No results for ""

 )

-Each individual context within a multi-context can have the same attributes as a basic context.
+Each individual context within a multi-context can have the same attributes.
 The only restriction is that each context has to have a different context kind from the others within the multi-context.

 You can also use the context builder to create each of the individual contexts: